monokpe/alx-project-nexus/README.md

 ## Overview

-This project is a high-performance, scalable, and secure backend system for an e-commerce product catalog.
+This project is a high-performance, scalable, and secure backend system for a full e-commerce platform.
 It is built with Django, containerized with Docker, and follows modern best practices including automated testing, CI/CD, and comprehensive API documentation.

 ## Key Features

 -   **Full CRUD APIs:** For Products, Categories, and User Management.
 -   **Secure JWT Authentication:** Stateless authentication using JSON Web Tokens.
+-   **User Address Management:** Allows users to manage multiple shipping addresses.
+-   **Product Reviews and Ratings:** Users can review products, with ratings automatically aggregated and updated on the product.
+-   **Shopping Cart Functionality:** Persistent shopping carts for authenticated users, with functionality to add, update, and remove items.
+-   **Order Placement:** Users can create an order directly from their shopping cart.
+-   **Stripe Payment Integration:** A complete workflow to create and process payments for orders using Stripe.
 -   **Advanced API Functionality:**
     -   Powerful filtering by category and price range.
     -   Full-text search across product names and descriptions.
     -   Sorting by multiple fields (name, price, etc.).
     -   Efficient pagination for large datasets.
--   **Role-Based Permissions:** Read-only access for all users, but write access is restricted to Admin/Staff users.
+-   **Role-Based Permissions:** Granular permissions for users, authors, and admins.
 -   **High Performance:** API responses for the product catalog are cached using **Redis** to minimize database load.
 -   **Security:** **Rate limiting** is implemented to protect against brute-force attacks and API abuse.
 -   **Live API Documentation:** Interactive Swagger UI for easy API exploration and testing.